aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 }
 ```

-As a Web API, `FileReader` has given you a chance to read local files, in which `readAsText` is one of methods supported for reading contents with text format.
+As a Web API, `FileReader` has given you a chance to read local files, in which `readAsText` is one of the methods supported for reading contents with text format.
 As it may trigger the `onload` event set before being called, we can exactly read the content inside an event handler.
 So, the code of reading contents should be:

 ```js
 fileReader.onload = function (e) {